SmartPoC: Generating Executable and Validated PoCs for Smart Contract Bug Reports: Implementation and Setup

-\textbf{SmartBugs} aggregates ten canonical vulnerability types with accompanying contracts and labels.
-Because Foundry has limited support for old Solidity versions, we upgrade contracts to $\geq 0.8$ using LLM-assisted but human-verified edits.
-During this upgrade, we exclude vulnerability classes that no longer manifest under $\geq 0.8$ (e.g., \emph{short address} and \emph{others}), and for \emph{Integer Overflow} we wrap the relevant operations in \texttt{unchecked} blocks to avoid compiler-inserted safety checks.
-We also expand contrived single-function contracts into executable units.
-For each retained item, we preserve the canonical natural-language description as the finding text and map the reported location to the key functions.
-We denote the processed benchmark with 139 vulnerability samples as \textsc{SmartBugs-Vul}.
+\textbf{SmartBugs} covers ten canonical vulnerability types, together with corresponding contracts and labels.
+Because Foundry provides limited support for older Solidity versions, we upgrade all contracts to Solidity $\geq 0.8$ through LLM-assisted, human-validated edits.
+During this process, we exclude vulnerability classes that no longer manifest after the upgrade (\emph{short address} and \emph{others}).
+For each retained sample, we use the dataset-provided description and map the location to the relevant key functions.
+The resulting benchmark contains 139 vulnerability samples, denoted as \textsc{SmartBugs-Vul}.

-\textbf{FORGE} contains codebases and their associated PDF reports.
-We keep each project’s source code and report, and (i) use an LLM to extract only high and critical findings; (ii) perform batch compilation to exclude projects with incomplete or unreproducible code; (iii) segment each report into per-finding units with LLM assistance; and (iv) apply BCE to assemble minimal code context.
-Items lacking a concrete location are discarded.
-This process yields 428 vulnerability instances, denoted \textsc{FORGE-Vul}.
+\textbf{FORGE} consists of project codebases paired with commercial audit reports.
+For each project, we retain the source code and report, and then: (i) extract only high- and critical-severity findings; (ii) perform batch compilation to exclude projects with incomplete or irreproducible code; (iii) segment each report into per-finding units with LLM assistance.
+We discard items that lack a concrete location.
+This process yields 428 vulnerability instances, denoted as \textsc{FORGE-Vul}, covering 24 CWE types.

-To simulate false positives in real static findings, we construct \textsc{SmartBugs-Fix} and \textsc{FORGE-Fix} by randomly sampling from \textsc{SmartBugs-Vul} and \textsc{FORGE-Vul}, repairing the underlying bugs while preserving the original textual descriptions.
-These fixed sets evaluate whether \sysname\ can refrain from confirming non-vulnerable code despite persuasive vulnerability narratives.
-Specifically, \textsc{SmartBugs-Fix} repairs 3-5 instances per vulnerability type, totaling 39 cases, and \textsc{FORGE-Fix} repairs 40 randomly selected samples.
+To simulate false positives in static-analysis reports, we construct \textsc{SmartBugs-Fix} and \textsc{FORGE-Fix} by patching the underlying vulnerabilities while keeping the original textual descriptions unchanged.
+These fixed sets are used to evaluate whether \sysname\ can avoid confirming non-vulnerable code despite persuasive vulnerability narratives.
+For \textsc{SmartBugs-Fix}, we repair all vulnerable instances.
+For \textsc{FORGE-Fix}, because manual patching is costly, we patch a fixed budget of 100 instances.
+Specifically, we adopt CWE-stratified sampling.
+To ensure coverage of long-tail categories, we first select at least two instances from each CWE type.
+We then allocate the remaining budget proportionally according to the frequency of each CWE type and randomly sample instances within each stratum.
+All patches are produced independently by two domain experts and cross-validated.
+During patching, we preserve the intended contract functionality and keep function signatures unchanged to remain consistent with the original vulnerability reports.